ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/woocommerce-quickstart.md

 # QuickStart Guide WooCommerce

+_Sign an agreement with Resurs Bank to get credentials for production._

 # 1. Acquire test credentials

 Contact Resurs Bank to request your test credentials.
 Make sure that your system meets all technical requirements before